ojasvsingh71/Web-Notes/react-2.md

 ---

->While a single root element is required, React provides a feature called fragments (<></> or <React.Fragment></React.Fragment>) that allows you to group multiple elements without introducing an extra node in the real DOM.
+>⚠️ While a single root element is required, React provides a feature called fragments (<></> or <React.Fragment></React.Fragment>) that allows you to group multiple elements without introducing an extra node in the real DOM.
 Fragments don't create an additional parent in the DOM but still satisfy the single-root rule.

 ---

-### Solution
+### Solution✅

 ![Sol](https://www.notion.so/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2Fdd624914-6876-4b58-9694-424f7aa5e22a%2F341d50a7-8c03-4891-8eae-66d279771288%2FUntitled.png?table=block&id=eed7773f-d70d-441d-adf3-f4eb5ccc7868&cache=v2)